How is risk mitigated in Programs and Portfolios?

 of each identified risk in order to prioritize it and determine the appropriate responses at a

-2. The Program Product Owner will also need to communicate the risks to relevant stakeholders
+2. The Program Product Owner will also need to communicate the risks to relevant business stakeholders

 and the project teams.
 In some cases, the program team would have to assume ownership of